Bob Zellner: Civil rights work

 He left SNCC in 1966 after the group expelled all white members, and moved to the Southern Conference Educational Fund.
 Zellner appealed SNCC's decision in 1967 as he presented a project to organize white workers in Mississippi, but was denied re-entry.
 He continued his project without their support, moving with his wife, Dorothy Zellner, to the Gulf Coast and establishing the Grass-Roots Organizing Workers (GROW; also known as Get Rid of [George] Wallace).
 The couple also created the Deep South Education and Research Center.
 Their project consisted of organizing pulpwood workers to advocate for higher wages.
 A strike beginning in September 1971 was successful after three months.
 During the civil rights movement, Zellner was arrested many times, with one source counting 25 arrests by the summer of 1963.
 In the 1970s he lectured at the National Institute for Minorities in China (now Minzu University of China).

 From 1991 to 1993 he worked to earn a PhD from Tulane University in history, writing a dissertation on the civil rights movement.
 That year he was hired to teach about the civil rights movement at Long Island University.
 Zellner published Wrong Side of Murder Creek: A White Southerner in the Freedom Movement in 2008.
 After moving to Wilson, North Carolina, Zellner was arrested in 2013 protesting a North Carolina voter ID law.

 Legacy

-The 2020 film Son of the South was based on Zellner's memoir.
+An oral history based on interviews with Zellner is included in the 2006 book Generation on Fire: Voices of Protest from the 1960s by Jeff Kisseloff.
 Zellner later described his involvement with SNCC as "the greatest thing that ever happened in my life."

-An oral history based on interviews with Zellner is included in the 2006 book Generation on Fire: Voices of Protest from the 1960s by Jeff Kisseloff.
+Zellner published a memoir, The Wrong Side of Murder Creek, in 2011.
+The memoir inspired the 2020 film Son of the South, in which he was portrayed by Lucas Till.

 Personal life

-Zellner has been married at least twice, first to Dorothy Zellner (from August 9, 1963) and later to Linda Miller.
+Zellner has been married twice, first to Dorothy Zellner (from August 9, 1963) and later to Linda Miller.